email@example.com / +1 (626) 395-8567

 Cynthia ‘Cindy’ Harley is interested in how information from sensory systems translates into changes in motor behavior.
 She earned her PhD studying the involvement of the central complex, a region of the insect brain thought to be involved in sensory-motor integration, in obstacle negotiation behaviors working in the lab of Roy Ritzmann in the Biology Department at Case Western Reserve University.
 Working in my lab, she has discovered that leeches use visual and mechanical cues differentially, and that this difference is under developmental control.
 She also discovered that sensory information is used differently in crawling leeches than in swimming leeches.

 After her work in my lab, Cindy went on to do a second postdoc in the lab of Karen Mesce at the University of Minnesota to trace the flow of visual information from the leech’s head eyes into the brain.
+Cindy is currently an Associate Professor at Metropolitan State University.

 John Nagarah, postdoc, 2009–2012